smadi0x86/CSC-RedOps/Start/0x2-Environment/README.md

 $~ jobs
 ```
 - ***This will list all jobs status that are running, suspended or stopped.***
+- ***This will return the process to foreground and you can edit or execute it again, %1 is just an example you can put any process number that you have 1,2,3,4 etc...***
 ```bash
 $~ fg %1
 ```
-- ***This will return the process to foreground and you can edit or execute it again, %1 is just an example you can put any process number that you have 1,2,3,4 etc...***

 - ***c) "ps" and "kill"***
-- ***unlike jobs command, ps lists all system processes not only for terminal session, It is useful after compromise to check software running on victim machine.
+- ***Unlike jobs command, ps lists all system processes not only for terminal session, It is useful after compromise to check software running on victim machine.
 - ***This gives more information and clues for further access.***
 - ***This shows all processes, e: select all processes f: full format.***
 ```bash